HEAR FROM LINDSAY

 I love helping people from students to entrepreneurs to CEOs take action and make an impact.

 This keynote is perfect for organizations and teams eager to transform their workplace culture.
-Explore the business benefits of embracing individuals with disabilities, and learn how diversity can be a driving force for success.
+Explore the business value of standing next to someone who is different than you, and learn how diversity can be a driving force for success.

-• This keynote is your guide to the value of Diversity, Equity, and Inclusion (DEI), proving it's not a charity case but a powerhouse for business success.
-Learn practical ways to weave DEI seamlessly into recruiting, training, and day-to-day operations, setting your team up for success.
+This keynote is your guide to the value of creating inclusive culture, proving impact it's not a charity case but a powerhouse for business success.
+Learn practical ways to weave impact seamlessly into recruiting, training, and day-to-day operations, setting your team up for success.

 “Decide what you're going to impact, and then decide to make an impact.”